Module refinery.units.formats.office.vbapc

 Classes

-Extract and decompile VBA macro p-code from Office documents.
+Extract and decompile VBA macro p-code from Office documents and Microsoft Access databases (.mdb and .accdb).

 This unit is specifically useful for macro documents that use VBA code stomping, i.e. the embedded macro source code is stomped and does not represent the p-code functionality that the document will actually execute.
 Use the -R flag to get raw disassembled p-code instead of decompiled output.